 - Deloitte, “Revenue From Contracts With Customer: Roadmap to applying ASU 2014-09.”
 February 2015.
 Section 6.3 “Distinct Goods or Services.”

-- EY, Financial reporting developments: “Revenue From Contracts With Customers.”
-Revised August 2017.
+- EY, Financial reporting developments: “Revenue from Contracts with Customers.”
+Revised October 2018.
 Section 4.2.1 “Determination of distinct.”

 - FASB & IASB, TRG Memo 9: “Distinct in the Context of the Contract.”
 31 October 2014.

 - KPMG, Issues In-Depth: “Revenues from Contracts with Customers.”
 May 2016.
 Section 5.2.1 “Distinct Goods or Services.”